Funding your support

-If you are a home student you may be entitled to a Disabled Students’ Allowance (DSA), which helps cover the cost of your disability support.
-The DSA is a non-means tested allowance designed to pay for any additional study related costs that may arise as a result of your disability.
+If you are a home student you may be entitled to a Disabled Students’ Allowance (DSA).
+The DSA is a non-means test available to disabled students and designed to pay for any additional study-related costs that may arise as a result of your access requirements.

 DSA can potentially help you with funding towards:

-- specialist equipment (eg software, hardware and ergonomic equipment)
+- specialist equipment (for example software, hardware and ergonomic equipment)

-- non-medical helpers (eg specialist study skills support and mentoring)
+- non-medical helpers (for example specialist study skills support and mentoring)

 - extra travel costs.

 Please be aware that this allowance is only available to UK students via your funding body.
 It is provided in addition to the standard student finance package you receive and is subject to various terms and conditions.